Crash cart—recently asked questions

 Although there are now “numbers” recommended it is based upon the set up and number of patients.
 You need the ability to respond to each room in which conscious sedation is utilized and a cart in pre and post op area.

-I had a question regarding crash carts and was also interested in buying your ACLS/BLS/PALS courses.
+• I had a question regarding crash carts and was also interested in enrolling in your ACLS/BLS/PALS courses.
 Are we supposed to keep the drugs in colour coded compartments on the crash cart?

 Yes, in pediatrics crash trolley drugs are kept in color-coded compartments according to the child’s size.
 The compartments are color-coded for pediatrics. according to the Broselow Pediatric Emergency Tape.
 The different compartments relate to the weight of the child to ensure correct dosing.